xcottos/convector-example-supplychain-master/README.md

 ```
 If there are no error messages it should already be possible to open http://localhost:3000 in the browser.

-Now we need to install some dependencies:
+Now we need to install some dependencies, so in the project root folder (convector-example-supplychain-master):

 To send transactions to the hyperledger fabric blockchain: